lichess-bot-devs/lichess-bot/README.md

 - Download the weights for the id you want to play from here: http://lczero.org/networks
 - Extract the weights from the zip archive and rename it to `latest.txt`
 - Download the lczero binary from here: https://github.com/glinscott/leela-chess/releases
-- Copy both the files into the `engines` directory
+- Copy both the files into the `engine.dir` directory
-- Change the `engine` and `weights` keys in config.yml to `lczero` and `latest.txt`
+- Change the `engine.name` and `engine.weights` keys in config.yml to `lczero` and `latest.txt`
-- You can specify the number of threads in the config.yml file as well
+- You can specify the number of `engine.threads` in the config.yml file as well
 - To start: `python main.py`